yellomango9/Alpha-Lab-IT-Complaint-Portal/guides/SYSTEM_READY.md

-# 🎉 Alpha Lab IT Complaint Portal - SYSTEM READY
+# 🎉 AMC Complaint Portal - SYSTEM READY

 ## ✅ Implementation Complete

-The IT Complaint Portal has been successfully implemented with all requested features:
+The Complaint Portal has been successfully implemented with all requested features:

 ### 🔧 Fixed Issues Addressed: